anacona16/SonataMediaWebcamProviderBundle/README.md

 SonataMediaWebcamProvider
 =========================

-SonataMediaWebcamProvider add a new provider to SonataMediaBundle, it lets you capture a image from your webcam, this bundle use [JpegCamera](https://github.com/amw/jpeg_camera) library.
+SonataMediaWebcamProvider add a new provider to SonataMediaBundle, it lets you capture an image from your webcam.

-**Features**

-  * Integration with the default ImageProvider.

 **Requirements**